20th Marathon of Parallel Programming

 Click here for the current edition of the Marathon of Parallel Programming

-The Marathon of Parallel Programming is a WSCAD track since 2006.
+The Marathon of Parallel Programming is a SSCAD (*) track since 2006 (* previously called WSCAD).

 This year, the marathon brings back both categories: local and remote.
 See the rules page to understand how to participate.

-Each team consists of three (3) student members and a coach.
-Teams have up to 30 hours (final program) to submit the solutions.
+Each team may consist of up to three (3) student members and a coach.
+Teams have up to 28 hours (final program) to submit the solutions.

 Judgment is strict.
-At the beginning of the contest, teams receive problem descriptions and sequential (serial) solutions at the BOCA system.
-Resolution involves not only the correct problem solution but also performance speedup for parallel (or distributed) version, measured according to criteria defined by the committee for the current contest.
+At the beginning of the contest, teams receive problem the descriptions and sequential (serial) solutions at the BOCA system.
+Resolution involves not only obtaining the correct problem solution but also achieving a performance speedup for a parallel (or distributed) version, measured according to criteria defined by the committee for the current contest.

 When the contest finishes, all teams will have their results available and winners will be officially announced during the celebratory dinner.